-Following the Memorandum of Understanding signed by the CPMR Intermediterranean Commission and the Union for the Mediterranean (UfM) in June 2013, this agreement was established in February 2017 under the EASME administered grant (EASME/EMtt/2076/188.8.131.52) “Promoting the Blue Economy in the Mediterranean”, to create synergies between the activities of the two organisations and consolidate and develop their cooperation.
+Following the Memorandum of Understanding signed by the CPMR Intermediterranean Commission and the Union for the Mediterranean (UfM) in June 2013, this agreement was established in February 2017 under the EASME administered grant (EASME/EMtt/2076/22.214.171.124) “Promoting the Blue Economy in the Mediterranean”, to create synergies between the activities of the two organisations and consolidate and develop their cooperation.
 It sets out the conditions for cooperation between them, focusing on developing the blue economy in the Mediterranean basin.
 The CPMR Intermediterranean Commission will support the UfM Secretariat in several activities, concretely the UfM Stakeholders Conferences on Blue Economy, the conceptualisation and dissemination of the Virtual Knowledge Centre, the promotion of new initiatives and projects in line with the UfM blue economy dossier, and involve its regions in the follow up of UfM work on this theme at territorial level.

-This project is related to the CPMR’s work on maritime investments.
+The activities of cooperation with the UfMS are related to the CPMR’s work on maritime investments.

 The InnoBlueGrowth project is one of the eight Horizontal Projects approved from the first call of the Interreg MED programming period 2014-2020.
 It will carry out several actions, including a communication strategy, community-building initiatives and events, to build a real community of modular projects dealing with innovation and blue growth.
 This innovative community will strengthen the cross-cutting and integrated approach between the modular projects and key transnational stakeholders, a prerequisite for supporting the transnational activities of Mediterranean clusters.
 The project will also support the dissemination and transferability of the modular projects’ capitalised results and ensure a wider and deeper impact on other stakeholders at all levels, contributing to the sustainable social and economic development of the Mediterranean area through innovative investment in the blue economy.
 InnoBlueGrowth will also ensure close coordination and communication with the platform project of priority axis 4 of the MED programme, developed in parallel.